Walla Walla University: Academics

 Walla Walla University is accredited by the Northwest Commission on Colleges and Universities, and also by the Adventist Accrediting Association.
 Some of WWU's schools and departments are also accredited by agencies specific to their field.
 WWU has authorization from both the state of Washington and the state of Oregon.

 WWU offers pre-professional programs, Associate degrees, Bachelor's degrees, and Master's degrees.
 The largest undergraduate programs are the nursing, engineering, business, biology, and education schools.

-Walla Walla University is administratively divided into six schools and several departments.
+Walla Walla University is administratively divided into six schools and several departments: Business, Education and Psychology, Engineering, Nursing, Social Work, and Theology.